sbmlteam/sbmlteam.github.io/site/content/facilities/_index.md

 {{% /blurb %}}

 <br>
-The following services have not yet been converted and are hosted on the old SBML.org website:
+The following services have not yet been converted; they are hosted on the old SBML.org website:

-{{% blurb title="SBML Test Suite Database" image="/img/libsbml-logo.svg" width="100pt" link="http://sbml.org/Facilities/Database" %}}
+{{% blurb title="SBML Test Suite Database" image="/img/Official-sbml-supported-70.jpg" link="http://sbml.org/Facilities/Database" %}}
 The SBML Test Suite Database provides author-supplied results of running the SBML Test Suite in different SBML-compatible applications.
 {{% /blurb %}}